ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ## Alignment of the approach to my and others' definitions of new media.

 # Features of my proposed solution, in detail

 # Expected outcomes

+- Completed, stable software environment used for developing the project
+- Project objectives completed
+  - Support and ongoing development of the project's intellectual deliverables
+    - Computing environment
+    -
+  - Active development and ongoing support of a computing environment embodying the principles of the project

 # Tasks list (at least twenty specific items)